 The payment required of the foreclosure entity is to be collected by the local tax collecting unit at the same time and in the same manner as taxes that would have been collected were the property not subject to a PRE.
 The payment must be distributed to the Department of Treasury for deposit into the state school aid fund.
 The administration fee is to be retained by the local tax collecting unit.
 If the foreclosure entity fails to make the required payment, the local tax collecting unit must deny the foreclosure entity conditional rescission, retroactively, effective on December 31 of the immediately preceding year.
-If the foreclosure entity's conditional rescission is denied, the local tax collecting unit must be collected from the foreclosing entity.
+If the foreclosure entity's conditional rescission is denied, the local tax collecting unit must remove the PRE and any additional taxes, penalties, and interest must be collected from the foreclosing entity.